How do search engines work and google algorithms?

 Ever wonder why some websites appear at the top when you search on Google?
 It’s all about ranking.
 Let’s dive into the basics of how websites are ranked and why it matters.

-Recommended Reading: A detailed guide into Google Search Console
+Recommended Reading: A beginner friendly guide into interlinking in SEO

 Website Ranking – What is it?